PudreteDiablo/memorycard.js/README.md

 Go to [dist folder](https://github.com/PudreteDiablo/memorycard-js/tree/master/dist), download one of the javascript files and save it in your project folder then just import it via html: ```<script src="./memorycard.min.js"></script>``` or node.js: ```require( './memorycard.js' )```

 ### Advantages
 You can save time in your game development by installing this package in your current game.
 Don't worry about platforms compatibility or organization, With this tool you can easily access to a safe *user-progress* data storage.
+Finally, you will get an object with different slots for those games that enable multiple progress save per user *(But you can also use this package to save one slot only)*.
 <br/><br/>

 # Available Platforms